-The following table shows, for the years ended June 30, 2018 and 2017, the high and low closing prices per share of our common stock as reported by the OTCQB quotation service.
+The following table shows, for the six months ended December 31, 2018 and the years ended June 30, 2018 and 2017, the high and low closing prices per share of our common stock as reported by the OTCQB quotation service.
 These closing prices represent prices quoted by broker-dealers on the OTCQB quotation service.
 The quotations reflect inter-dealer prices, without retail mark-up, mark-down or commissions, and may not represent actual transactions.